taylorscott91/landlord_ruby_no_AR/readme.md

 Convert however far you got with your CLI application into using Ruby Class Objects instead of hashes.

+### BONUS -
+Create a class method `.all` for `Tenant` and/or `Apartment`.
+When called on the class it will return all of the instances that have been created through this class

 ### DO MOAR
 Complete all features.